 The mining interests of the Company may be affected in varying degrees by political or economic stability.
-Associated risks include, but are not limited to terrorism, military repression, extreme fluctuations in currency exchange rates and high rates of inflation.
+Associated risks include, but are not limited to terrorism, change of governments and related changes in government policies, extreme fluctuations in currency exchange rates and high rates of inflation.
 Any change in regulations or shifts in political attitudes are beyond the control of the Company and may materially adversely affect its business, financial condition, and results of operations.
 Operations may also be affected in varying degrees by such factors as government regulations (or changes thereto) with respect to the restrictions on production, export controls, income taxes, expropriation of property, repatriation of profits, land use, environmental legislation, water use, land claims of local people, and mine safety.
 The effect of these factors cannot be accurately predicted.